snowplow-archive/event-manifest-cleaner/README.md

 $ python run.py run_emr $ENRICHED_EVENTS_DIR $STORAGE_CONFIG_PATH $IGLU_RESOLVER_PATH
 ```

+The user running it should have the _dynamodb:DeleteTable_ rights for the related table.

 Task has three required arguments:

 1. Path to enriched events directory.
 This can be not archived directory in